Alex Clare-Young

-Personal life
+Early life

-Clare-Young received an MPhil degree from the University of Cambridge, and while there was a member of the Student Christian Movement.
-They are married to Revd.
-Jo Clare-Young, and live with her in Scarborough.
+Clare-Young received an MPhil degree after study at Westminster College in Cambridge and while there was a member of the Student Christian Movement.

-Clare-Young appeared on Songs of Praise to discuss their gender identity in April 2020.

-Clare-Young is conducting doctoral research at the University of Birmingham, funded by the Council for World Mission.

-Activism
+Career and activism

 Clare-Young is a member of the Iona Community and was formerly Community Leader of Peter's House.
 Clare-Young is moderator of the Iona Community's LGBTQ+ Common Concern Network.

 Clare-Young has supplied written evidence in response to the British government's consultation with the trans community on amending the Gender Recognition Act 2004 to remove fees for trans people obtaining Gender Recognition Certificates, and favours removing a required medical diagnosis of gender dysphoria from the Act.

 In 2019, Clare-Young authored the book Transgender.
 Christian.
 Human.
 Since 2021, Clare-Young is co-chair of trustees of the Open Table Network, an ecumenical Christian community for LGBT people and their allies.
 Clare-Young is also a consultant for OneBodyOneFaith and Creating Sanctuary.
+In April 2022, Clare-Young became Pioneer Minister at Downing Place United Reformed Church, Cambridge.
+Clare-Young is conducting doctoral research at the University of Birmingham, funded by the Council for World Mission.